HTML, Physlets (Physics Applets), and

 (supported in part by a grant from the Division of Undergraduate Education (DUE) by the Advanced Technological Education (ATE) Program of the National Science Foundation (NSF))

-with Curts Hieggelke serving as the local host and
+with Guillermina Damas as our local host and

 featuring workshop leaders